smatechnologies/ibm-i-agent-docs/docs/commands-utilities/lsam-operations.md

 example, SMAGPL/STRSMA (replace SMAGPL with a different name, if the default LSAM utility library is not the installation default name).
-STRSMA supports specification of an LSAM environment name in one of its parameters, and the command will set the job\'s library list appropriately.
+STRSMA supports specification of an LSAM environment name in one of its parameters, and the command will set the job's library list appropriately.

 In cases where the LSAM environment library list will already be set, it is typically more convenient to use the LSAMENU command.
 This alternate command bypasses the LSAM menu system splash display, saving time and keystrokes.
-It\'s also possible to specify an LSAM sub-menu number with the LSAMENU command, so this command might be useful in configuring links between another menu system and the LSAM menu system.
+It's also possible to specify an LSAM sub-menu number with the LSAMENU command, so this command might be useful in configuring links between another menu system and the LSAM menu system.
 The LSAMENU command can be useful in Operator Replay scripts.
 The LSAMENU command